Lab-ICE/Pre-Main/README.md

 # Pre-Main
-Files here will be ready to work (maybe with minor bugs) but are dependent on other files, which will all go into the repo "Main" together.
+Files here will (possibly):
+* Depend on other files to be finished or created
+* Be slightly buggy and waiting for updates
+* Be unfinished and waiting to be finished